freak2geek/continuous-training/tooling/vscode/index.md

 # Virtual Studio Code

-This document gather an opinionanted setup for [VSCode](https://en.wikipedia.org/wiki/Visual_Studio_Code).
-The purpose is to have a list of resources useful to improve productivity for the projects.
+[VSCode](https://en.wikipedia.org/wiki/Visual_Studio_Code) is the editor optimized to work within Freak2Geek projects.
+In this section, you find the steps you need to set up the editor and its conventional configuration for your environment.
+The purpose of this document is also to have resources to improve the usage of the editor and then the productivity for the projects.

 - [Virtual Studio Code](#virtual-studio-code)
     - [Installation](#installation)